Your browser is no longer supported

 Toronto French School

-Co-educational, bilingual, and internationally minded since 1962, Toronto French School (TFS), Canada’s International School teaches the curricula of France and Ontario through the framework established by the IB programs, leading to the French National Brevet diploma, the Ontario Secondary School Diploma and the Advanced Bilingual IB Diploma.
+Co-educational, bilingual and internationally minded since 1962, Toronto French School (TFS), Canada’s International School teaches the curricula of France and Ontario through the framework established by the IB programs, leading to the French National Brevet diploma, the Ontario Secondary School Diploma and the Advanced Bilingual IB Diploma.
 As such, it offers an experience that is rich in challenge, diversity, and opportunity to students whose families come from 40+ different countries.

 The Task

 At TFS, students undertake the IB Diploma program during their last two years of high school.
-The unique and highly regarded Theory of Knowledge (TOK) course provides an opportunity for students to reflect on the nature of knowledge, and on how we know what we claim to know.
+The unique and highly regarded Theory of Knowledge (TOK) course provides an opportunity for students to reflect on the nature of knowledge and on how we know what we claim to know.
 The TOK course is mandatory for all students and is central to the educational philosophy of the Diploma program.
 Through discussions of these and other questions, students gain greater awareness of their personal and ideological assumptions, as well as developing an appreciation of the diversity and richness of cultural perspectives.
 In completing this course, students also earn the Ontario HZT4U credit, Philosophy: Questions & Theories.
 Further information about the TOK course is linked here.

-As part of the mandate to integrate TOK across all subject areas, STS/HPS Internship / Specialist positions are being opened.
+As part of the mandate to integrate TOK across all subject areas, STS/HPS Internship / Specialist positions are being opened for September 2022.
 The primary purpose is to facilitate the integration of the aims and objectives of the TOK program into TFS teaching and learning experiences.
 The Intern(s) / Specialist(s) will work collaboratively with TOK teachers and subject teachers to further develop TOK integration at TFS, beginning in the Diploma years (grades 11 & 12) and subsequently expanding to include younger age groups.
 The Intern(s) / Specialist(s) will report to the IB Diploma Coordinator / Director of Teaching & Learning and will work collaboratively with the branch.
 They will be responsible for interacting with students while developing and facilitating enriching academic programming.

 The Position(s)